 - Wrap your springform pan in layers of foil to eliminate any chance of water seeping into your cheesecake, and thus, ruining it.
 (Pay close attention when wrapping the foil around the spring locking handle.
 It’s notorious for puncturing the foil.)

 - Allow your cheesecake to cool slowly inside the oven so the top does not crack.
 Abrupt changes in temperature can cause faults in the surface of your cheesecake.

 More Tips for Great Cheesecake

 - Make the cheesecake at least 12 hours in advance, but 24 hours ahead is even better.
 A great cheesecake should be ice cold and firm enough to hold its shape when cut.

 - Be sure to keep the cheesecake refrigerated—there are a lot of perishable components, after all.
-I’ve never had this cheesecake go uneaten for more than 48 hours, but the leftovers will keep for four days max in the refrigerator.
+I’ve never had this cheesecake go uneaten for more than 48 hours, but the leftovers will keep for up to 4 days in the refrigerator.

 - Garnish your cheesecake just before serving to get that posh Brit look.
 My favorite way to decorate this particular cheesecake is with unsweetened dried banana chips that I find in the organic food section of my grocery store.